mantidproject/mslice/docs/source/quickstart.rst

 .. image:: images/quickstart/load_tab.png
    :scale: 80 %

-The GUI is divided into two main tabs, a ``Data Loading`` tab which shows the filesystem and allows the user to load reduced data files, and a ``Workspace Manager`` which handles the loaded data.
+The GUI is divided into three main tabs, a ``Data Loading`` tab which shows the filesystem and allows the user to load reduced data files, a ``Workspace Manager`` which handles the loaded data, and a ``Plots`` tab which provides an easy way to interact with all currently open plots.
 To reach a particular data folder you can either type the full path to the folder in the edit box, or navigate using the filesystem tree below using either the mouse or keyboard arrow keys and the ``Enter`` key, with ``Backspace`` used for going up a folder level.
 Typing the first few letters of a file or folder name will also jump to its location in the tree.